ReScience-Archives/Rougier-2017/article/Rougier-2017.md

 # Methods

+We applied the method proposed in the original paper with some variations.
+First, we did not use the GPU to generate the Voronoi diagram because this would have introduced a dependency on OpenGL that would make the script more fragile and more difficult to run on some machines.
+However, we provide in the accompanying code an experimental implementation based on the [glumpy](http://glumpy.github.io) library.
+As in the original implementation, this experimental implementation takes advantage of the fact that a set of cones seen from above using an orthographic projectionactually represents a Voronoi diagram (see [@Hoff:1999]).
+This also gives "for free" a rasterization of each Voronoi region provided each cone has a distinct color.

-We applied the method proposed in the original paper with some variations due to the non-use of the GPU for computing the Voronoi diagram.
-In the original article, the author computes the Voronoi diagram by taking advantage of the graphic card (GPU) and the fact that a set of cones seen from above actually represents a Voronoi diagram (see [@Hoff:1999]).
-We use instead the [QHull](http://www.qhull.org) library (through the [Scipy](https://scipy.github.io) Python package) for computing the Voronoi diagram together with the Voronoi regions (as a list of segments).
-We also took care of adding extra points such that each cell is contained within a user-defined bounding box that will be set to the dimension of the density image.
+Consequently, for all the figures in this article, we used instead the [QHull](http://www.qhull.org) library (through the [Scipy](https://scipy.github.io) Python package) for computing the Voronoi diagram together with the Voronoi regions (as a list of segments).
+We took care of adding extra points such that each cell is contained within a user-defined bounding box that is set to the dimension of the density image.
+Furthermore, each input image is resized (without interpolation) such that the mean pixel size of a voronoi cell is 500.

 For computing the weighted centroid, we applied the definition proposed in the original paper over the discrete representation of the domain:

 $${\bf C}_i = \frac{\int_A {\bf x}\rho({\bf x})dA}{\int_A \rho({\bf x})}$$

-However, we did not use the proposed optimization.
-Instead, each cell is rasterized (as a set of pixels) and the centroid is computed using the integrals over the whole set of pixels composing the Voronoi cell.
+Each cell is rasterized (as a set of pixels) and the centroid is computed using the optimization proposed by the author that allow to avoid to compute the integrals over the whole set of pixels composing the Voronoi cell.
 As noted by the author, the precision of the method is directly related to the size of the Voronoi cell.
 Consequently, if the original density image is too small